Akashdtech/Custom-Q-A-model-LLM-LangChain/README.md

 Language Model Integration:

-    Utilize OpenAI's language model to answer questions based on retrieved context.
+    Utilize Hugging Face's Meta-Llama-3-8B-Instruct model to answer questions based on the retrieved context.

 Question-Answering Pipeline:

-    Create a RetrievalQA chain combining document retrieval and LLM for answering user queries.
+    Create a RetrievalQA chain combining document retrieval and LLM generation for answering user queries.
-    Example query: "What magazine rated Beyonce as the most powerful female musician in 2015?"
+    Example query: chain('What magazine rated Beyonce as the most powerful female musician in 2015?')

+Key Features:

+    Retrieval-Augmented Generation (RAG) for better answer accuracy.
+    AISS-powered semantic search for efficient document retrieval.
+    Custom LLM integration using LangChain.
+    Scalable and modular architecture for future expansion.

-This pipeline highlights the integration of retrieval-augmented generation (RAG) using LangChain, vector search, and state-of-the-art LLMs for creating robust, context-aware QA systems.
+This pipeline highlights the seamless integration of retrieval-based search, vector databases, and state-of-the-art language models, making it a powerful solution for context-aware question-answering systems. 🚀